How It Works

 Who qualifies?

-No, payments are not based on income or employer status, making it accessible to all.
-This product works for stay at home and working mothers.
+No. Benefits are not based on income or employment status, making this coverage accessible to both working and stay-at-home mothers.

 Can I combine benefits?